 "The fact of the matter is, if you don't ask for what you want, you won't get it," Augustine said.
 "You have to negotiate."

-Regardless of gender, here are four tips from Augustine to help you negotiate the compensation package you deserve:
+Regardless of gender, here are five tips to help you negotiate the compensation package you deserve:

 Do your homework.
 If you're going to negotiate confidently, you need to be prepared.
-Research the market rate for your position by visiting Glassdoor.com, Salary.com and PayScale.com, accounting for the company's location, size and industry.
+Research the market rate for your position by visiting Glassdoor, Salary.com and PayScale, accounting for the company's location, size and industry, Augustine said.

 Focus on your current and future value.
 What do you bring to the table?
-Make a list of your major contributions and accomplishments, quantifying them whenever possible.
+Make a list of your major contributions and accomplishments, quantifying them whenever possible, Augustine said.
 How have you (or will you be able to) cut costs, increase revenue, streamline efficiency, improve customer satisfaction, etc.?

-Remember, it's not personal.
+Remember it's not personal.
 Negotiation isn't about one person winning and the other losing.
 It's about each party giving a little to keep or get what they want most.
 Leave emotions at the door.
-If you feel your emotions rising, hold off negotiating until you can pull it together.
+If you feel your emotions rising, hold off on negotiating until you can pull it together, Augustine said.

 Fake it till you make it.
 Confidence is essential to being a strong negotiator.
-You must exude self-assurance, even if you insecure or uncertain.
+You must exude self-assurance, even if you're insecure or uncertain.
 Don't apologize for negotiating – own it.
 Women often apologize when they've done nothing wrong and may be viewed as being weak or lacking conviction.
-Don't let yourself fall into that trap.
+Don't let yourself fall into that trap, Augustine said.

 "Not every great employee is a great negotiator," Augustine told Business News Daily.
 "If [you don't] possess stellar negotiation skills, there's no reason why you should tolerate earning less money than an equally qualified candidate who does."